Your Filing Fines Are Adding Up

 How much is the penalty for filing my company accounts late?

 For a private limited company, Companies House charges £150 if your accounts are up to 1 month late, £375 for 1 to 3 months, £750 for 3 to 6 months, and £1,500 if they are more than 6 months late.
-The penalty doubles if your accounts are late two financial years in a row, so the more than 6 months figure becomes £3,000.
+The penalty doubles if your accounts are filed late in two successive financial years, so the more than 6 months figure becomes £3,000.
+A dormant company faces exactly the same penalties.

 What does HMRC charge for a late Company Tax Return?